Top Five: Dog-Friendly Activities in Vancouver

 Explore our Local Neighbourhoods

 The Burrard sits right on the edge of two neighbourhoods that are easy to explore for both you and your dog.
 On one side is the West End and Davie Village, taking you down to English Bay, and in the other direction is Yaletown — leading to False Creek.
 Both make a lovely stroll, with lots of green spaces to take a break, and stores for window shopping.
 Many places will have water bowls outside, and maybe even a jar of treats at the ready.

 Pacific Spirit Regional Park

 Wrapping around the University of British Columbia, Pacific Spirit Regional Park sure feels a lot further than the 15 minutes it will take you to drive from The Burrard.
 With 55 kilometres of trails winding through temperate rainforest, along sandy beaches, and across towering cliffs, this is the place to take your dog on a serious run – as evidenced by the estimated 360,000 doggie visits they get each year!
 A few areas are off-limits to four-legged friends at different times of the year/week, but most are either on-leash or leash-optional.

 Snowshoeing North Shore Mountains

-If you’re heading to Vancouver during the winter months, pack your dog’s snow boots and head for Vancouver’s North Shore Mountains.
+If you’re planning ahead and coming to Vancouver during the winter months, pack your dog’s snow boots and head for Vancouver’s North Shore Mountains.
 There are lots of snowshoeing trails where dogs are welcome, including the Hollyburn Trail in Cypress Provincial Park, and the appropriately-named Dog Mountain Trail on Mount Seymour.
 In most cases, your dog will need to be on-leash, and because these areas are usually unpatrolled, make sure that you are prepared for backcountry travel.

 Ready to book your dog-friendly vacation in Vancouver?
 Check rates on our booking page, and include a note in the comments section to let us know that you’re bringing your four-legged friend.
-Our pet fee is $25/night/pet and includes use of bowls, a bed and treats.
+Our pet fee is $25/night/pet (plus taxes) and includes use of bowls, a bed and treats.